 Linaria vulgaris

-Currently, we have relatively few infestations of this plant around Kodiak.
-However, some gardeners may have these in their garden without knowing how invasive it can be.
+Currently, we have relatively few infestations of this plant around Kodiak and one large infestation in Old Harbor.
+Some gardeners may have these in their garden without knowing how invasive it can be.
 There are very few effective methods to eradicate this plant, and it can aggressively spread on its own.
 Resembling a snapdragon (Antirrhinum spp.), it can easily be mistaken for that common garden plant.
 Unlike snapdragons, toadflax flowers have a spur on the back/base of each flower and also has thinner leaves.

 English Holly